Table of Contents

 The slice could be caused by ONE of these things, ALL of these things, or maybe just a select few.
 The real cause won't always be apparent to the naked eye, which is why golf is so frustrating at times.
 It requires intuition paired with an objective analysis to really find why that little white ball is spinning away from the target.

 Speaking of slices, many golfers do not understand the true cause of shot shapes and starting lines.

 What the golfer must understand is that the alignment of the club-face at impact is the main determinant in the starting line of the golf ball, and the club path's relationship to the face alignment determines the ball's curvature.

 So if at impact, the club-face is pointing 3 degrees right of the target, and the club-path is coming 6 degrees in to out, the shot will start right of the target and draw back to it.
-If you want a more precise explanation, check out this article, which incorporates more precise Trackman numbers to explain the ball flight laws.

 When using these laws, I stay away from getting too concerned about tiny details.
 If I see the ball starting at my target and fading away from the target, it is an indication that my swing path is too far from out to in (over the top).

 Understanding ball flight laws gives a general sense of what you need to work on.

 If you play the same golf course over and over again, there is no reason to play the same tees on that golf course every time.
 The rules of golf do not forbid you from playing the back tees on the front nine, and the front tees on the back nine.